Meet the candidates who want to be Maryland’s next governor

 Moore said he wants to work to fix the policies that have sent retirees packing to other states.
 Maryland also has to close the racial wealth gap, he said, because “it’s real and it’s growing. … This is a moment where we can really be thoughtful and close it, or we’re going to watch this thing explode in a way that we’re never going to be able to recover.”

-Moore said he plans to bring all sectors together to address issues like the environment, which has forced students to leave hot school buildings when temperatures soar, resulted in higher asthma rates in cities like Baltimore and caused “once in a century” flooding every few years.
+Moore said he plans to bring all sectors together to address issues such as the environment, which has forced students to leave hot school buildings when temperatures soar, resulted in higher asthma rates in cities such as Baltimore and caused “once in a century” flooding every few years.

 “We need the private sector, we need nonprofit organizations, we need philanthropy,” he said.
 “We need executive and legislative leadership.
 We need the people.
 And that’s the approach that I know that I’m going to take in terms of how we get this done on Day One.”